klairdev/klair-camera/README.md

 - **Keyboard + Mouse** — Full navigation support

 ## Why KLAIR?

+AI coding tools are powerful.
+But they generate bloat.

+Wrapper classes.
+Configuration systems.
+Abstractions for things that don't need them.

+You don't see it until 70% of your codebase is over-engineered mess.

+KLAIR watches what your agent actually does.
+See every change.
+Understand every decision.
+Catch complexity before it compounds.

+Maintain ownership of your code.

+## Features

 - **Independent** — Works with any agent (Cursor, Claude Code, custom, etc)
 - **Honest** — No vendor spin, just the facts